nkavanagh/gtfs-backend/README.md

 [ ] Version API using URL
 [x] Permit filtering of service list by service_id
 [x] Only include useful fields
 [ ] Allow optional inclusion of the fields that aren't "useful".
 Expose this to consumers.
+First part done.
-First part done.6 [ ] Pretty print the JSON
+[ ] Pretty print the JSON
 [ ] gzip responses
 [ ] ETag based on GTFS files involved in generating a response